jup-ag/space-station/docs/4-dca/1-integration.md

 );
 ```

 Phew!
-That's all that is necessary to contruct the instruction.
+That's all that is necessary to construct the instruction.
 Next, you will need to sign and send the transaction!

 Here's what a successful transaction to create a DCA account look like [see on Solana Explorer](https://explorer.solana.com/tx/24kSsH2uLnjSEsYp1mZ6ZmCeGZ8KmYFMDrNJs3nbU6SVH9jwYfcEA6oeRf72CxmzAuUZwFwkyNYvX8ABFc6ABAtv)